 Unlike dogs, our feline friends have retractable claws which are very sensitive so don’t apply any pressure to their paws or they will try to bolt.

 Make sure your cat or kitten is calm and relaxed and, if possible, being cuddled by a familiar face to make them feel more secure.

 Now, the key is to clip one nail at a time.
 Stop after each one and continue with this approach until every nail is at the required length.

 If your cat becomes stressed, anxious or looks uncomfortable, there’s nothing wrong with taking a break.
 Don’t set yourself the aim of doing all four paws at once.
 You can even leave it an hour or a day if you have to.
 Patience is the key.

 Your aim is to clip the tip of the nail, not the area of pink skin with veins.
 However, if you do trim a nail too close and your pet starts to bleed, styptic powder will help to clot and stop the bleeding.
-For information around cutting cat nails, read our cat grooming advice on the We Talk Cat blog.
+For information about caring for your cat, head to the Pet Talk blog.